Save 50% when you bring a buddy on our Trekking Amongst Giants trip! Use the code: Pakistan50

 Contrary to what 99% of the world thinks, Iran is generally a very safe place to travel to.
 Violent crimes against foreigners/tourists as well as kidnapping and terror related crimes are VERY rare in Iran in general.

-American, UK, and European tourists can 100% visit Iran.
+American, UK, and European tourists can 100% travel to Iran.
 We help you sort out the visa paperwork so you can focus on your trip.
 Never have we had any of our clients be denied entry or a visa – regardless of nationality.

 The cuisine reflects the soul of the country.
-From the fertile provinces in the north where rice fields mark the landscape and it’s veggie dishes, to camel kebab and dates from the desert, to fish from Persian Gulf; Iranian cuisine has something for everyone.
-It’s delicious!
+From the fertile provinces in the north where rice fields mark the landscape to colorful veggie dishes, slow roasted lamb and dates from the desert to fish from Persian Gulf; Iranian cuisine has something for everyone.
+It’s some of the best food in the world – and this is not just out bias.
+We seek out the best local restaurants, and even eat with a few local families.
+You have not lived until you have tried the food of an Iranian grandmother.

 Didn’t find the answer you working for?
 Try reading our extensive Iran FAQ page first where we break down the tour in more detail or feel free to get in touch with us using the contact page!